monashmicroimaging/gitbook-fiji-basics/part_7_working_with_stacks.md

 ![](/assets/part7/save_movie_result.jpg)

 Before saving your movie you can also include add a time stamp using FIJI.
-To add a time stamp, select your time series stack and go to **Image Stack Time Stamper**.
+To add a time stamp, select your time series stack and go to **Image -&gt; Stack -&gt; Time Stamper**.

 ![](/assets/part7/time_stamp_menu.jpg)